R. Henry Rew

 Sir Robert Henry Rew KCB (4 August 1858 – 7 April 1929) was a British agricultural statistician.
-He had a long career in public service and was a prominent member of the Royal Statistical Society serving as its President from 1920-22.
+He had a long career in public service and was a prominent member of the Royal Statistical Society serving as its President from 1920–22.

 Life

 He was the son of Robert Rew (1835–1917), a Congregational minister in Somerset and Buxton.
-In 1890 he became Secretary of the Central Chamber of Agriculture.
+In 1890 Rew became Secretary of the Central Chamber of Agriculture.
 He was secretary of the Royal Statistical Society from 1902 to 1920, and their Guy Medallist in 1905.

 At the beginning of World War I, in November 1914, Rew was put in charge of the government's Grain Supplies Committee, which he chaired to 1916.

-Rew was knighted in 1916.
+Rew was knighted as a Knight Commander of the Order of the Bath in 1916.
 He stood twice for the Liberals in Henley (UK Parliament constituency) in 1922 and 1923 but lost on both occasions to Conservative Reginald Terrell.